bfirner/essays/presentations/2025-03-regularizers/regularizers.md

 ---

 ## Dropout

+* Different benefits have been ascribed to [Dropout](https://arxiv.org/abs/1207.0580)
+  * Prevent "co-adaptation" of features
+  * Create a superposition of smaller DNNs within a larger DNN
+    * Comes with the same advantages of a random forest

 <!-- for dropout, show example with incorrect correlation -- different kind of noise -->
 <!-- Dropout works similarly to old genetic algorithms, with new networks "created" by dropping out portions of the entire pool of parameters.
 If a set of parameters is very highly correlated with the answer, those parameters "take over" the network.
 If a dropout creation is missing them, but all of the other weights are built around them, that pushes more weights to mimic the same features.
 Inefficient globally, but locally good. -->